23-MDDN342/randomised-collection-Riz0tto/README.md

 - Pupil ratio - averaged random between 10% and 90% of the white of the eye
 - Iris hue - simple random in full hue spectrum

+## Use of AI:

+I generally don't use AI generally but there was one point where I needed help that I wasn't immediately able to find online.

+The faces are generated based on the position of the eye circles in the arrangement, which means they are created with a rotation that I didn't set.
+In order for features to rotate with the faces I needed to find the rotation of the face.
+I wasn't sure how to get the rotation of a line drawn between two 2D coordinates.
+At first I tried using the angleBetween() function however it wasn't doing what I wanted.
+I used Chat GPT 3.5 with the prompt: "I need to get get the rotation between two points in p5.js" and it used the function atan2().
+I'm sure I could have found this function on my own eventually but using AI to interpret what I wanted when I didn't quite know what I was looking for saved a lot of time.
+I didnt use it for anything else and copied no code other than the function.